 What Is Required of Colorado Employers?

-With the change to legislation, employees hired on or after August 10, 2016, were then and now only required to comply with the employment verification requirements on the federal I-9 form.
+With the change to legislation, employees hired on or after August 10, 2016, are now only required to comply with the employment verification requirements on the federal I-9 form.

-In the I-9 section, the information must be completed by the employee and signed by the employee prior to or no later than their first day on the job.
+On section 1 of the I-9 form, the information must be completed by the employee and signed by the employee prior to or no later than their first day on the job.
 Employers, for their part, must complete Section 2 of the I-9 form.
 Employers have three business days prior to an employee's first day on the job to examine the employee's identification and employment authorization.

 An employee's employment affirmation form may be disposed of, but their I-9 form must be kept on file for three years from the date of hire or for one year after employment is terminated, whichever is the latest date.
 It is recommended that Colorado employers maintain copies of the forms affirming and authorizing employment for those employees hired after August 10, 2016.

 Employers are not required to send a copy of any of the employment verification forms to the Colorado Division of Labor, but copies may be requested at a future date.

-What Is the Penalty for Non-Compliance of Colorado's Verification Law?
+What Is the Penalty for Non-Compliance With Colorado's Verification Law?

 Previously, employers not in compliance with the retention of the affirmation form or any other supporting document, were subject to fines.
 These included a $5,000 fine for the first offense.
 A second offense or subsequent offenses could be up to $25,000.
 With the signing of House Bill 16-1114, these fines were repealed.

 If you need help with an affirmation of legal work status, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.